dakotalw/image-colorizer-2/README.md

 - Dataset of sports photos (408.5 MB)
 - Includes photos of over 100 sports, with 10,000+ entries
 - https://www.kaggle.com/datasets/gpiosenka/sports-classification
+- Our original hope was to fine-tune our model using these sports photos in attempts to make a model that was decent at predicting humans (skin color, clothing etc.).

 ## Methodology